 In the days before Google (was there ever a day before Google???), business books would claim that every time someone had a bad experience, they’d spread the word to ten of their closest friends (who would then tell ten of their friends and so on).
-Today, bad news spreads faster than the flu and doctors may be especially susceptible to the pending epidemic!
+Today, bad reviews spread faster than the flu and doctors may be especially susceptible to the pending epidemic!

 A patient with a bad experience is likely to tell all 500 of their Facebook friends, their 150 Twitter followers, and then post their feelings on Yelp for good measure.
 This wouldn’t be such an issue if people didn’t rely so heavily on the opinions of others to make a decision but it turns out that 84% of consumers trust online reviews like they’d trust a friend.
 If that weren’t bad enough, 80% of consumers will change their mind about a practice after reading a single bad review, and if you have a rating lower than 3 stars…forget it.
 You can wave 86% of your potential patients goodbye!

 You might avoid following the lead of a New York gynecologist who took a woman to court over her less than favorable review on Yelp, or the California dentist that included her patient’s medical information in a reply to a negative review.
 Nothing stinks more than bad PR and big fat HIPAA violation!

 Here’s a list of do’s and don’ts when it comes to reacting to negative reviews: